Your Website Colors and Typefaces

 Your choice of predominant colors in your website should be cohesive with your logo color(s).
 The colors should flow with one another and present a unified plan.
 If your logo is red and black, then pale blue on your website would be very jarring to the audience.
 Greys and white would be a better website color choice with that color logo.

-As your website designer, I will guide you to color and typeface selections that will be suitable to your business and your audience.
-With over 20 years of experience in these matters, you are in capable hands with Newman Web Solutions for creating the website that both you and your customers will appreciate.
+As your website designers, we will guide you to color and typeface selections that will be suitable to your brand and business as well as your audience.
+With over 20 years of experience in these matters, you are incapable hands with Newman Web Solutions for creating the website that both you and your customers will appreciate.
 Contact us today for a free strategy session so we can help you grow your business.